 For detailed instructions, you can refer to the video below.

-We strongly recommend that you consult with a local professional professional plumber even when planning to upgrade to a water heater that that uses the same type of vents that your old unit does.
+We strongly recommend that you consult with a local plumber even when planning to upgrade to a water heater that that uses the same type of vents that your old unit does.

 Although it may be a relatively straightforward swap, when you’re dealing with gases that are potentially lethal, even a minor leak can have disastrous consequences.

 Don’t take any chances.
-So, do the research, select a unit that is efficient and has the capacity to meet your family’s requirements, but leave the rest to a professional installer.
+So, do the research, select a unit that is efficient and has the capacity to meet your family’s requirements, but leave the rest to an expert installer.

 Frequently Asked Questions